toradex/moses/clients/python/docs/DevicesApi.md

 # **device_getmountpoints**
 > list[MountPoint] device_getmountpoints(device_id)

-return storage information for a device
+Get storage information for a device

-Get a list of storages for the specified device
+Return a list with information about every mountpoint

 ### Example